gauravdev01/Octanet-Task-02/README.md

 A to-do list is a simple organizational tool used to track tasks and manage daily activities.
 It consists of a list of tasks that need to be completed, often accompanied by checkboxes to mark tasks as done.
 To create a basic to-do list using HTML and CSS:

 HTML Structure:
-Start with an HTML file and create an unordered list <ul> to hold the tasks.
-Inside the list, add list items <li> for each task.
+Start with an HTML file and create an unordered list to hold the tasks.
+Inside the list, add list items for each task.
 Use checkboxes (<input type="checkbox">) within the list items to mark tasks as completed.

 CSS Styling:
 Apply CSS to style the to-do list.
 Use CSS properties like margin, padding, border, and background-color to enhance the appearance of the list and checkboxes.
 You can use CSS classes to target specific elements for styling.